KirankumarDafda/iGirnar/README.md

 # iGirnar

-App is giving the brief details of Junagadh Girnar & nearby locations for visitors, details of Sakkar Baug, Temples & stories.
+App will provide details of Junagadh Girnar & nearby locations for visitors, details on Sakkarbaug, Temples & stories.